markets/awesome-ruby/README.md

 * [Apotomo](https://github.com/apotonick/apotomo) - Based on Cells, Apotomo gives you widgets and encapsulation, bubbling events, AJAX page updates, rock-solid testing and more.
 * [Cells](https://github.com/apotonick/cells) - View Components for Rails.
 * [Decent Exposure](https://github.com/hashrocket/decent_exposure) - A helper for creating declarative interfaces in controllers.
+* [dry-rb](https://github.com/dry-rb) -  dry-rb is a collection of next-generation Ruby libraries, each intended to encapsulate a common task.
 * [Interactor](https://github.com/collectiveidea/interactor) - Interactor provides a common interface for performing complex interactions in a single request.
 * [Light Service](https://github.com/adomokos/light-service) - Series of Actions with an emphasis on simplicity.
 * [Mutations](https://github.com/cypriss/mutations) - Compose your business logic into commands that sanitize and validate input.